Information and updates on industrial action at the University of Bristol.

 Formal complaints will be considered in accordance with the Student Complaints Procedure (PDF, 179 KB).

 We understand that the impact of industrial action will vary between students.
 In reviewing your complaint we will consider whether we have a full picture of the impact of industrial action and what appropriate measures in mitigation were put in place.
-We may not be able to ascertain this until the industrial action has ended and therefore it may take us some time to be able to respond to your complaint.
 We will keep you updated on the timeframe in which you should expect to receive the outcome of your complaint.

 You can also seek independent support from the SU's Academic Advice service.

 The University participates in a national bargaining arrangement to agree the annual pay award.
 As one of 147 employers in the scheme, we are represented by UCEA, who negotiate with all the unions on our behalf.

 With our union colleagues, we have made progress on issues like closing the gender pay gap and reducing casualisation in our workforce.